Email Reporting

 With EAS Reporting, you can create custom reports for the past 45 days and download them as CSV or Excel files.

-Meaning of SMTP status codes
+SMTP status codes

 Code | Meaning |